-Mint has looked afresh at its sales and underwriting processes and has made each underwriter the single point of enquiry for its intermediary partners.
-Each of Mint’s eight mandated underwriters will now receive enquiries and provide terms, underwrite the application when it arrives, and then oversee it all the way through to drawdown of funds.
+Mint Bridging has looked afresh at its sales and underwriting processes and has made each Underwriter the single point of enquiry for its intermediary partners.
+Each of Mint Bridging’s eight mandated Underwriters will now receive enquiries and provide terms, underwrite the application when it arrives, and then oversee it all the way through to drawdown of funds.
 This streamlined process should enable faster and better decisions, as one person will oversee the case from the start to the end of the process.
-These changes will provide greater capacity for Mint’s Head of Sales, Sinead Moynihan, to concentrate on external intermediary interactions.
+These changes will provide greater capacity for Mint Bridging’s Head of Sales, Sinead Moynihan, to concentrate on external intermediary interactions.

-Sinead Moynihan confirmed.
-“As we talked to intermediaries, one thing above all else became clear, which is that most lenders they deal with have multiple people working on a single case, leading to wasted time and effort, and sometimes decisions which are not joined up.
-By giving our partners direct access to underwriters, who will act as both underwriter and relationship manager, we expect to be able to provide them with the service which they desire.
+Sinead confirmed “As we talked to intermediaries, one thing above all else became clear, which is that most lenders they deal with have multiple people working on a single case, leading to wasted time and effort, and sometimes decisions which are not joined up.
+By giving our Partners direct access to Underwriters, who will act as both Underwriter and Relationship Manager, we expect to be able to provide them with the service which they desire.
 This is the first of a number of changes we are making to our structure, processes and products, with further announcements to come very soon.”

 To access the teams directly visit: www.mintbridging.co.uk/the-mint-bridging-team/